HriditaGhosh/ClassroomMonitoringCounter/README.md

 ---

 ### Deployment Steps:
-1. Download the `full_system.bit` file from the `/bitstream` folder of this repository.
+1. Download the `full_system.bit` file from the release section of this repository.
 2. Connect your Basys3 board to your PC via USB and power it ON.
 3. Open **Xilinx Vivado** and click on **Hardware Manager** -> **Open Target**.
 4. Right-click on the target FPGA chip (`xc7a35t_0`), select **Program Device**, and browse to the downloaded `full_system.bit` file.